 Tasty Tip: as there can be a rather wide variety when it comes to chicken thigh sizes, I have given you enough sauce in the quantities to cover you for all scenarios.
 I didn't want you to be left short without enough sauce ( 😭 oh no!).
 I also didn't want you to have to figure out the quantities to combine if you needed more.
 So you will find you will have more than enough sauce and if you have some over, you can drizzle it over the chicken thighs to serve.

-Here are the step by step instructions to make the recipe.
-We start by combining the ingredients to make the BBQ sauce mix that we brush onto the chicken thighs.
+Here are the easy steps to make the recipe.
+The first thing we need to do is combine the ingredients to make the BBQ sauce mix that we brush onto the chicken thighs.
+A small bowl or mixing jug like you see in the photo below will work for this step.

 - Gather the BBQ sauce ingredients (Photo 1)